Stay in touch

 Even if you stop having periods and experience menopausal symptoms, you may still be fertile and could become pregnant.
 You may also still be fertile even if you are going through the menopause, as your ovaries might not have stopped working completely.

-However, this varies for each person.
-If you are unsure about your fertility or menopausal status, talk to your specialist team or GP, who can discuss contraception where appropriate.
+If you are unsure about your fertility or menopausal status, talk to your treatment team or GP, who can discuss contraception where appropriate.

 For some women, having an early menopause may mean coming to terms with the possibility of being infertile.
 This can be very difficult to cope with, especially if you’re considering starting a family or having more children.

 Find out more about breast cancer and fertility.